 - Project Management

-There is an exhaustive list of potential KPI’s to measure your success.
-As drivers are unique to each business, there is not what you’d call a standard set.
+There is an exhaustive list of potential KPIs to measure your success, so choosing the right KPIs comes down to your unique requirements of your business.
+There is not what you’d call a standard set.
 That said, here is a list of some of the more important website measurements for consideration:

 - Sessions and Users.